Developing Woman-Centered Products

 These studies ask participants about their experiences using various vaginal products, and ask women and their male partners about their effect on their sexual relationships.

 To date, IPM has conducted several studies assessing the preferences of women and their partners for a variety of products, including vaginal gels, films, tablets, soft gel capsules and vaginal rings.
-IPM’s lead candidate, a monthly vaginal ring containing the ARV dapivirine currently under regulatory review, was found in several studies to be highly acceptable to women and their male partners.
+IPM’s lead candidate, a monthly vaginal ring containing the ARV dapivirine that received a positive EMA opinion in July 2020, was found in several studies to be highly acceptable to women and their male partners.

 Combining HIV Prevention and Contraception